 Results show that the higher fraction of youth engages in the topics of DRM and FSE via informal and non-formal education than through the channels provided by the formal education system.
-Such findings might be interpreted by a desire of the youth to proactively Knowledge FOr Resilient so CiEty K-FORCE 2017 engage on the topic and supplement the perceived lack of formal education, as will be outlined in the further findings.
+Such findings might be interpreted by a desire of the youth to proactively engage on the topic and supplement the perceived lack of formal education, as will be outlined in the further findings.